-Soap stars' storyline trauma
+How traumatic soap storylines affect actors

 "It was incredibly challenging," the actress said.

-An hour-long flashback episode is being screened on 29 May, focusing on abuse that Charity suffered when she was 14.
+A 30-minute flashback episode is being screened on 29 May, focusing on abuse that Charity suffered when she was 14.
 It comes after the character was seen speaking to her partner Vanessa Woodfield, played by Michelle Hardwick, about her traumatic childhood.

 'Personal emotions'